yss14/TelegramGameBotHacks/README.md

 # TelegramLumberjackGameHack
-A hack to register your desired score on the telegram lumberjack game.
+A hack to register your desired score on the telegram game bots.

 ###What you need: